Gadsden flag: Use as a libertarian symbol

-In the 1970s the Gadsden flag started being used by libertarians, using it as a symbol representing individual rights and limited government.
-The flag's prominent yellow color is also strongly associated with libertarianism.
-The libertarian Free State Project uses a modified version of the flag with the snake replaced with a porcupine, a symbol of the movement.
+In the 1970s, libertarians began using the Gadsden flag as a symbol to represent individual rights and limited government.
+The flag's prominent yellow or gold color is also strongly associated with libertarianism.

+The libertarian Free State Project in New Hampshire uses a modified version of the flag with the snake replaced by a porcupine, a symbol of the libertarian movement.